fntz/fntz.github.io/_posts/2014-04-20-spray-routing-ext-extend-spray-routing.markdown

 ```
 As you can see it's just `id\title\description` fields.

-Define main system, which create a db connection and actor service, which transform requests into response:
+Define main system, where I create a db connection and an actor service,
+that transform requests into response:

 ```scala
 object Blog extends App {